 Frequently Asked Questions

-I tend to get asked quite a few questions through my social media channels and email so I figured I'd just hot a few down here to save people asking.
+I tend to get asked quite a few questions through my social media channels and email so I figured I'd just write a few down here.

 This whole section will be updated over time.